 Friday Partly cloudy.
 Light winds becoming W 15 to 20 km/h during the day then becoming light during the afternoon.

 Saturday Partly cloudy.
-Slight (20%) chance of a shower.
-Winds SE 15 to 20 km/h turning S/SW 15 to 25 km/h during the morning then becoming light during the afternoon.
+Slight (20%) chance of a shower in the southeast.
+Light winds becoming W 15 to 25 km/h during the morning then becoming light during the afternoon.